cce-bigdataintro-1160/winter2020-site/2-bash.md

 5. Test the following commands: `cd .`, `cd ..`, `cd /` and  `cd ~`.
 Can you explain what each of those symbols mean?
 6. From your home directory test both commands and explain the difference: `cd Desktop` and `cd /Desktop`
 7. What command can give you the most recently modified file in your home directory?
 Hint, use `man ls` to find the right flags to use.
-8. Download the file titanic.zip from Slack using the UI and locate it through the shell by navigating and listing it.
+8. Download the file [titanic.zip](bash-git-files/titanic.zip) and locate it through the shell by navigating and listing it.
 Tip: it will be in your Downloads directory, inside the your home directory.

 ### Work with Files and Directories
 * Let's spend some time getting to know the most basic file operations we can do on a file system.